Kareela: History

 and water' or alternatively 'south wind' or 'wind rider'.
 The name for the suburb was approved by the Geographical Names Board in 1968.
 Most of the streets in Kareela are named after outright winners and line-honours winners of the Sydney to Hobart Yacht Race between 1945 and 1970.
+In 1976, a co-educational, government primary school was opened.
+It is called Kareela Public School.

 Commercial area

 Kareela had a small shopping centre, which as of 2013, has undergone major redevelopments.
 Formerly Kareela Shopping Centre; Kareela Village is a 14 million dollar project which was completed in 2015.
 The redevelopment includes the addition of specialty shops such as travel agent, medical centre, cafes, fashion shops, restaurants, fruitier, beauty & hair salons plus an early childhood learning centre and homewares as well as above and underground parking.
 Coles is the supermarket.